tiganabryan/healthy-weightloss-calculator-react/README.md

 - deficit: the difference between the calories consumed and the tdee, this is what causes weight loss

 # coming soon
+- additional breakpoints
+- redux toolkit
 - form validation
-- ability to switch to imperial input
+- option to switch to imperial
-- redux toolkit
 - option to email diet intakes to user

 # report bugs